Jimmie Johnson: 2012

 Johnson began the 2012 season with a 14th-place finish in the Budweiser Shootout after crashing on lap 74.
-During the Daytona 500, Johnson was involved in a crash on lap 2 when he turned into the wall after contact from Elliott Sadler, then was t-boned by David Ragan, also collecting Danica Patrick, Kurt Busch and Trevor Bayne.
+During the Daytona 500, Johnson was involved in a crash on lap two when he turned into the wall after contact from Elliott Sadler, then was t-boned by David Ragan, also collecting Danica Patrick, Kurt Busch and Trevor Bayne.
 Damage to the car was severe, prompting him to retire and finish 42nd.
 Afterward, he finished fourth and second in the Subway Fresh Fit 500 and Kobalt Tools 400.
 While at Bristol Motor Speedway for the Food City 500, Johnson finished in the ninth position, moving him up to 11th in the Drivers' Standings.
 Next, Johnson finished tenth in the Auto Club 400, despite having an oil leak, but the rain saved Johnson from a low finish.
-He went on to finish 12th in the spring event at Martinsville after being involved in a crash on the first green-white-checker attempt.
+He went on to finish twelfth in the spring event at Martinsville after being involved in a crash on the first green-white-checker attempt.
 In the following event, the Samsung Mobile 500, Johnson finished second after leading much of the race before he was passed by Greg Biffle.
 Afterward, he recorded a third-place finish in the STP 400 at Kansas on April 22, 2012, and a sixth-place finish in the Capital City 400 at Richmond one week later.
-On May 6, 2012, Johnson started 19th in the Aaron's 499 at Talladega, but finished 35th after suffering a broken oil pump belt on lap 62.
+On May 6, 2012, Johnson started nnieteenth in the Aaron's 499 at Talladega, but finished 35th after suffering a broken oil pump belt on lap 62.